Drk-codey/Weather-App/README.md

 # Weather-App
 My weather app is a simple and user-friendly application that provides real-time weather updates for any location in the world.
+The app also features a search function that allows users to easily find weather information of any location of their choice.
-The app also features a search function that allows users to easily find weather information of any location of their choice The app is built using HTML, CSS, and JavaScript, and utilizes the OpenWeather API for weather data.
+The app is built using HTML, CSS, and JavaScript, and utilizes the OpenWeather API for weather data.

 Key features of the weather app include: